Icebreaker Games LogoIcebreaker Games

 How to Play This Icebreaker Game

-1. 1Go around the group and have each person share three things:
+1. 1Go around the group and invite each person to share three things:

-4. 4A 'Bud': something they are looking forward to.
+4. 4Bud: New ideas, opportunities, or something they are looking forward to.

 Variations

-• Async Version: Collect Rose/Thorn/Bud in a form before the meeting; summarize themes live to save time.
+• Async Version: Collect Rose/Thorn/Bud in a slack thread or document before the meeting; discuss common themes live.

-• Silent Starter: Give 60 seconds for private reflection to help introverts prepare.
+• Silent Starter: Give 60 seconds of silence for people to write down their thoughts before sharing.

 Facilitator Guide